 Driving a motor vehicle is both a privilege and a serious responsibility.
 The actions you take while behind the wheel will impact your safety and the safety of all other road users nearby.
 To become a good, safe driver you must know the rules of the road and respect them.
 This includes having a sound understanding of correct driving procedures in different situations, developing a good attitude toward laws, and toward other people using the road.
 Courtesy must always be shown to other road users.

-You will share the road with many different types of road user – we are not just talking about other motorists.
+You will share the road with many different types of road users – we are not just talking about other motorists.
 Vehicles and pedestrians are the two primary categories of road user which make up the Highway Transportation System (HTS).
-Bicycles, passenger cars, motorcycles, trucks, buses, slow-moving vehicles and light rail vehicles are among the many types of vehicle included in the HTS.
+Bicycles, passenger cars, motorcycles, trucks, buses, slow-moving vehicles, and light rail vehicles are among the many types of vehicles included in the HTS.

 Pedestrian safety for drivers